uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/submit-structured-data.md

 3. Click on "Submit Data" beside the project of interest to submit metadata.

-    ![Submit Data][submit data]

 4. Click on "Upload File".

     ![Upload and Submit][upload file]

-5. Navigate to the TSV and click "open".
+5. Navigate to the TSV from your local directory and click "open".
 The contents of the TSV should appear in the grey box below.

 6. Click "Submit".